galantelab/sandy/README.md

 **Sandy** is a bioinformatic tool that provides a simple engine to generate single-end/paired-end reads from a given fasta file.
-Many next-generation sequencing (NGS) analyses rely on hypothetical models and principles that are not precisely satisfied in practice.
-Simulated data, which provides positive controls would be a perfect way to overcome these difficulties.
+Many next-generation sequencing analyses rely on hypothetical models and principles that are not precisely satisfied in practice.
+Simulated data, which provides positive controls, would be a perfect way to overcome these difficulties.
+Here, we present Sandy, a straightforward, easy to use, fast, complete set of tools to generate synthetic second and third-generation sequencing reads.
+Sandy simulates whole genome sequencing, whole exome sequencing, RNAseq reads.
-Nevertheless, most of NGS simulators are extremely complex to use, they do not cover all kinds of the desired features needed by the users, and (some) are very slow to run in a standard computer.
-Here, we present Sandy, a straightforward, easy to use, fast, complete set of tools to generate synthetic next-generation sequencing reads.
-Sandy simulates whole genome sequencing, whole exome sequencing, RNAseq reads and it presents several features to the users manipulate the data.
-One of the most impressive features of Sandy is the power to simulate polymorphisms as snvs, indels and structural variations along with the sequencing reads - with no need of further processing steps.
-Sandy can be used therefore for benchmarking results of a variety of pipelines in the genomics or trancriptomics.
+Sandy presents also several features to the users manipulate the data, as well as well-organized database containing the ‘true’ information (based on the generated data) of the reads position into the genome, gene and transcript expression, sequencing errors, and the sequencing coverage.
+One of the most impressive features of Sandy is the power to simulate polymorphisms as snvs, indels and structural variations (e.g. gene duplication, retro-duplication, gene-fusion) along with the sequencing reads - with no need of further processing steps.
+Sandy can be used therefore for benchmarking results of a variety of pipelines in the genomics or transcriptomics, as well as in generating new hypotheses and helping in the best designing of sequencing projects, possibly optimizing time and costs.

 # INSTALLATION